Chenjuan Ma

 Chenjuan Ma's additional information

-Chenjuan Ma is an assistant professor and health services researcher at NYU Rory Meyers College of Nursing.
-Her program of research focuses on understanding how to optimize nursing care and patient safety and outcomes across settings with a particular focus of home healthcare and vulnerable populations (e.g., persons with dementia and minorities).
-Her research utilizes theories and methodologies from various disciplines, including but not limited to nursing, sociology, medicine, statistics and data science.
-Ma also has expertise in large data and quantitative methods.
-She is currently working on a project with the National Institute on Aging titled Racial/Ethnic Disparities in Home Health Care for Persons with Alzheimer’s Disease and Related Dementias.
+Chenjuan Ma, PhD, is an Assistant Professor and health services researcher at NYU Rory Meyers College of Nursing (Meyers).
+She also serves as the Deputy Director of the Occupational and Environmental Health Nursing (OEHN) training program at NYU Meyers.
+Her program of research focuses on promoting care quality for optimal health outcomes and safety of older adults across care settings, with a particular focus on home health care.
+Her research utilizes theories and methodologies from various disciplines, including but not limited to nursing, sociology, medicine, statistics, and data science.
+Ma has extensive experience in large data management and sophisticated quantitative methods.

 Faculty Honors Awards